Saksham-Education for Life

 The lack of education and educational opportunities makes under-privileged / street children particularly vulnerable to trafficking, child labour, sexual abuse, and exposure to HIV/AIDS and other STIs, police violence.

 These children remain one of the most neglected and vulnerable groups of children.
 Their protection and education are often overlooked, either due to inadequate legislation or obstacles related to the implementation of that legislation.

 In Delhi, 50,923 children below 18 years were identified on Delhi’s streets.
 Street children constitute 0.4 percent of national capital’s total population and one in five children on streets is a rag picker, 15% street vendors and 15% beggars (Times of India, 29th April, 2011).

-We have planned to enroll 200 children every year from different parts of India.
+We have planned to enroll 200 children every year from different parts of the India.
 We want to help these children in a different manner e.g. by establishing schools, providing books, lodging, food, dress, health & hygiene etc. We have already started at Balasore, Orissa, where 500 hundred children are enrolled and getting benefits through this project.
 We have started working in Delhi & NCR too.
-The estimated cost of each child Rs: 10,000/- p.a.
+The estimate cost of each child Rs: 10,000/- p.a.

-Mentally challenged children are unable to fulfill their intellectual potential and have mental capacities that lag behind those of their peers.
-Mental retardation has many different causes, degrees, variables, and facets, and identifying it is more of a process of classification than a diagnosis of a disease.
+Mentally challenged children are unable to fulfill their intellectual potential, and have mental capacities that lag behind those of their peers.
+Mental retardation has many different causes, degrees, variables and facets, and identifying it is more of a process of classification than a diagnosis of a disease.
 Mental retardation also has a wide spectrum.

 Mentally challenged children are slow to learn, slow to process thought and have an impaired adaptive ability.
 They may also be slow in their physical development.
 Mentally challenged children are now encouraged to live with their families, participate with their peer groups and even strive for independence.